-After the war most women returned to their home life if they could.
+After the war, most women returned to their home life if they could.
 Other women had no choice but to keep working the family farm.
 They also had no choice but to continue to wear men’s overalls.
-1920s vintage overalls were made of dark blue denim with wide cut legs that folded up over boots, a square bib front and two straps that either crossed in the back like an X or were met over the shoulders with triangular bib on the back.
+1920s vintage overalls were made of dark blue denim with wide cut legs that folded up over boots, a square bib front, and two straps that either crossed in the back like an X or were met over the shoulders with triangular bib on the back.
 The later style kept the straps from falling off shoulders, a common problem for women with sloped shoulders.

 Overalls were worn by Hollywood stars in their personal life at home on their California ranches, traveling to beachy destinations and possibly in movies (I couldn’t find a reference.
-Do you know?)
+Do you know?).
 This certainly helped propel the overalls fashion forward, even naming them “Hollywood Overalls” by some makers.

-These new fashionable overalls came in an assortment of primary colors in cotton twill or denim: red, green, yellow, and brown plus light, medium and dark blue.
+These new fashionable overalls came in an assortment of primary colors in cotton twill or denim: red, green, yellow, and brown plus light, medium, and dark blue.
 Pants were still wide leg but no longer folded at the cuff.
 Buttons replaced some mental buckles either at the top of the bib or down low on the waistband turning them into suspender pants.
-The yellow overalls in the right picture are “Tyrolean slacks” with detectable suspender bib.
+The yellow overalls in the above picture are “Tyrolean slacks” with detectable suspender bib.

 The fit of “play time” overalls changed to a more feminine silhouette with a nipped in waist, bust darts, scoop or V neck and a smaller bib.
 These were not worn for heavy labor jobs.

 When not working or after the war women returned to their playtime overalls.
-In summer teens and brave women wore their overalls without a shirt underneath.
+In summer, teens and brave women wore their overalls without a shirt underneath.
 The bibs on these overalls took on the Pinafore shape with modest coverage around the bust to the back, only exposing the neck and shoulders.

-New materials were also introduced such as rayon or other synthetic and cotton blends.
-Lighter tans and greys, solids and stripes were part of these revived fashions although the classic navy blue with white buttons never went out of style.
+New materials were also introduced, such as rayon or other synthetic and cotton blends.
+Lighter tans and greys, solids, and stripes were part of these revived fashions, although the classic navy blue with white buttons never went out of style.

 The overall as we came to know it was gone.
 Not for work, not for leisure.
 It would come back again in the 1970s with bell bottoms and again in 1990s.
 It has come in and out of fashion in the last 10 years in various forms.
 My pair of ’40s style overalls came from Kim Kardashian in 2015!
 The current look favors a tight fit and low bib or a slightly looser throwback to the ’90s style.
-There is also a plethoa of 70s disco jumpsuits for 2019.
+There is also a plethora of 70s disco jumpsuits for 2019.

-Lucky for us who love mid-century vintage fashion we can still find 1930s and 1940s style overalls being remade by a handful of repro brands.
+Lucky for us who love mid-century vintage fashion, we can still find 1930s and 1940s style overalls being remade by a handful of repro brands.
 Take a look at the 1940s women’s pants shopping page.